cbarkr/portfolio/src/words/koansfordummies.md

 The only thing I could do was carry on and hope that feeling returned.
 It was not some conscious process that I could simply resume, it had to return itself to me.
 Again, it was silent.

 Slowly, that feeling crept up on me once more.
-This time quicker than the last, I felt like I was really on to something.
+This time quicker than the last.
+I felt like I was really on to something.
 Or rather, something was on to me?

 And it was.
 At last, it made sense.
 As elusive as it was attainable; as silent as it was loud and clear: the complete nothingness, expressed in such clarity by my subconscious, was the answer all along.
 It was a profound realization.
 I am not somebody, nor nobody, nor some paradoxical combination or negation of the two.
 I just _am_.
 Much like the flora and fauna inhabiting this earth long before I, I am present; but there need not be concern for the _I_ alone.